caiosiq/higgs-boson-ml/README.md

 ## Key Libraries
 - PyTorch, Pandas, NumPy, Matplotlib

-## Results
-[insert image of loss curves / classification results / Higgs signal plot]

-## Notes
-Due to size, only a subset of the dataset is included.
-Contact me for access to full data or more details.

 ## 📊 Results

 The neural network was able to isolate Higgs-like events with improved signal significance compared to traditional cut-based methods.
 Below is an example of the classification output: